allanchiou/allanisms/content/blog/hawaiian-garlic-shrimp/index.md

 ---
 title: Hawaiian Garlic Shrimp
 date: "2020-07-30T00:00:00.000Z"
-description: "A recipe for garlic shrimp.
-A North Shore favorite."
+description: "A recipe for garlic shrimp."
 ---

-> Here's a recipe inspired by 'A Taste of Aloha: A Collection of Recipes from the Junior League of Honolulu' a book put together in 1983 to raise money for the Junior League.
+> Here's a recipe inspired by 'A Taste of Aloha: A Collection of Recipes from the Junior League of Honolulu,' a book put together in 1983 to raise money for the Junior League.
 This is a dish served cold.
+Also, while I say this is Hawaiian, this is probably better described as a home recipe from an all-American mom.

 ## Ingredients